For more information on this topic, see our Claiming Prizes page.

 Mail the ticket with your completed Winner Claim Form, Form W-9 and copy of photo I.D. (if applicable) to the official mailing address at:

-*Powerball, Mega Millions and Hot Lotto jackpot prizes and some special merchandise or vehicle prizes must be claimed at the Iowa Lottery headquarters office.
+*Please note that all prizes of more than $250,000, as well as some special merchandise prizes, must be claimed in person at the Iowa Lottery headquarters office.

 Prizes can be paid to players who play as a group.
 A check can be written to an entity such as a trust or to a single individual.
 If an individual claims the prize on behalf of a group, they must indicate this on the winner claim form.
 In addition, they must submit an Federal Form 5754, listing all the winners of the prize with their address and tax identification information, when claiming the prize.
 This ensures that the prize and tax withheld is correctly allocated to each group member.
 The lottery suggests that the back of the ticket should not be signed until the group has determined how the ticket will be submitted on the winner claim form.